Afternoon of a Georgia Faun: Reception

-In an article for The Bitter Southerner, Jon Ross wrote: "The title track on Georgia Faun is not about the notes played or the facility of each performer; Brown didn't even pick up his saxophone during the 17-minute tune, but the ideas, the organization, and the feeling are his own.
-In fact, nearly all of the musicians on the record stayed away from their primary instruments.
-Brown played a zomari, a Tanzanian double reed instrument, and various forms of percussion; saxophonists Anthony Braxton and Bennie Maupin can be heard on wooden flutes, evoking birds and woodland life.
-The emotive quality of the sounds is paramount.
-Brown hewed to this concept throughout the trio of records...
+In an article for the magazine The Bitter Southerner, Jon Ross wrote: "The title track on Georgia Faun is not about the notes played or the facility of each performer; Brown didn't even pick up his saxophone during the 17-minute tune, but the ideas, the organization, and the feeling are his own...
 Georgia Faun is a sound of recollection mixed with ancestral lineage.
 It's not nostalgia or a longing for 1930s Atlanta, but a re-creation of the feeling of the South."